mdcutone/psychxr/docs/api/libovr.rst

 :class:`~psychxr.libovr.LibOVRHmdInfo` - HMD information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Class for general HMD information and capabilities.
+An instance of this class is
+returned by calling :func:`~psychxr.libovr.getHmdInfo`.

 .. autoclass:: LibOVRHmdInfo
     :members: